woman hugging golden retriever - showing a rescue dog love

 Your new rescue dog may be accustomed to being neglected or ignored.
 They may have been simply living in someone’s house or backyard without being given much attention.

-Yet dogs naturally love our attention, and love to engage with and interact with us — that’s what we bred them to want to do!
-So by giving your new rescue pup your 100% undivided attention through games, walks and playtime, you’re showing them you value them and enjoy the new connection you share.
+Yet dogs naturally love our attention and love to engage with and interact with us.
+By giving your new rescue pup your 100% undivided attention through games, walks, and playtime, you’re showing them you value them and enjoy the new connection you share.